 However, with most app building platforms you need to re-build features that let you take the same set of steps.
 For each new app you create, you lay out a table (or a data view), lay out multiple input fields to lookup data by different fields, and configure multiple queries for simple tasks such as looking up data, making simple edits, or refetching data.
 You might wonder why these 3 fundamental steps aren't already built by default.
 I wonder if it’s really necessary to lay out user input, write a function, and wire the 2 together just so I can perform a customer lookup.
-And then write another function to handle data refetch after data after is updated.
+And then write another function to perform a data refetch to run after data is updated.
 The list gets long, so flipping the perspective could help: How often do you NOT need to lookup a customer or refetch your view after you’ve updated the customer’s info?
 There seems to be scope for improvement.

 We did some research and after talking to people we summarized a list of the 30 most common customer success, support, and operations tools.
 We realized 2 main things: the more obvious one is that these teams are all building the same kinds of tools and require the same components, and the less obvious one is that the components can be grouped into 3 and map one-to-one to the steps that operators perform each time they use these tools: a data view to get data context, a search bar to lookup information, and a sidebar from where they can trigger actions based on the data.
 Of the other components used frequently aside from tables, search bars, and action widgets, most were low value - they were nice to have, but users didn’t really care about them.